Make the most of your next trip to the Maritimes with this awesome guide to the best things to do in Halifax, Canada!

 There you can find many artifacts recovered from the RMS Titanic.

 Nova Scotia played a major role in helping recover bodies from the sinking of the famous ship.
+Also visit the Fairview Lawn Cemetery, a memorial to those who died in the Titanic.

 You will gain an understanding of Nova Scotia’s maritime heritage, and how events and the sea played a part in shaping the culture of this amazing city!